Unity-Technologies/HDRPRayTracingScenes/README.md

 # Unity startup DXR project
 This repository contains a startup Unity Project that uses DXR.
-It allow to start with Unity HDRP DXR.
+It allows you to start with Unity HDRP DXR.

 You can clone the repository using tools like Git, Github Desktop, or Sourcetree.